vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 - Contact With Local RawContact: 0r55-2E4644502A2E50563A503840462E2A404C2A562E4644502A2E50
 - Contact With Synced RawContact: 2059i6f5de8460f7f227e

+The Contact with synced RawContact uses te RawContact's `SOURCE_ID` as part of its lookup key.

 The Contact with unsynced, device-only, local RawContact has a much longer (or shorter e.g. 0r62-2A2C2E) lookup key and starts with "0r<RawContact ID>-" and all characters after it are in uppercase.
 The other thing to notice is that the "55" in "0r55-" seems to be the same as the RawContact ID (I did